starknet-io/starknet-docs/docs/CLI/commands.md

   --nonce <nonce>
 ```

-Sends a transaction to the StarkNet sequencer, can take the following arguments:
+Sends a transaction to the StarkNet sequencer, accepts the following arguments:

 - `address`\* - the address of the contract being called
 - `contract_abi`\* - a path to a JSON file that contains the [abi](../Contracts/contract-abi.md) of the contract being called